angieadams68/I-Am-Smarticas-Trivia-Game/README.md

 ***Description***

-Welcome to a fun, easy yet competitive game of I am Smarticus!
+Welcome to a family fun, easy yet competitive game of I am Smarticus!
 This is a Trivia game built by Software Engineer Angie Saleheen.
 Hey that's me!
 I really enjoy watching movies and TV shows, so I put together a game for other people like myself to come together and play this game!
 Since this game is mainly focused on movies and TV shows, I have given a wide variety of questions.
 Not to worry!
 Music, Sports and World knowledge is coming soon!
 Good luck and have fun!